Courses

 Carrying an external drive with you is a bit tedious, but if you move data to the cloud, you won’t have to do it.
 Placing data in the cloud is even more convenient if you have multiple external drives to worry about.
 Not to mention that external drives can be stolen or that you can lose or damage them.

-On top of that, cloud storage can help you reduce the risk of losing your files due to a hard-drive failure.
+On top of that, cloud storage can help you reduce the risk of losing your files due to a hard-drive failure (more on that in our cloud storage vs external hard drive).
 That’s true even in the case of SSDs, which have a failure rate of less than 1 percent but are more prone to data errors than HDDs.

 Another upside of cloud backup is that it lets you set up automatic backups, access your data remotely and perform incremental backups to speed up the process.
 Relying on the cloud in addition to an external drive is a good strategy to keep your files safe because it helps you implement the 3-2-1 backup rule.